Can This Vaginal Gel Really Prevent Pregnancy? Ob-Gyns Talk Pros and Cons of Phexxi

-There's a new birth control in town.
 Phexxi is an FDA-approved, nonhormonal birth-control gel — yes, gel — that can be used on demand to help prevent pregnancy.
 This prescription vaginal gel is unlike any other contraceptive on the market.
 It isn't taken daily, like the pill.
 It doesn't use synthetic hormones, like the Depo shot, ring, pill, or certain IUDs.
 And it doesn't require anything to be implanted into your body.
 So, is it too good to be true?
-POPSUGAR asked experts about the pros and cons so you can make a more informed decision on whether it's the right option for you.
+POPSUGAR asked experts about the pros and cons of Phexxi so you can make a more informed decision on whether it's the right option for you.

 How Does Phexxi Work?

 Phexxi is available by prescription only and comes in individually wrapped, single-dose, prefilled applicators that are inserted into the vagina like a tampon.
-It can be used immediately before intercourse or up to an hour ahead, but it's important to note that Phexxi must be reapplied every time you have sex, and it isn't effective if used after the fact.
+It can be used immediately before intercourse or up to an hour ahead, and it lasts up to one hour after application.
+Phexxi must be reapplied every time you have sex, and it isn't effective if used after the fact.
 Phexxi is a viscous, bioadhesive gel designed to adhere to the walls of the vagina — meaning, you don't have to worry about leakage — and it can also be used with other forms of birth control, with the exception of the vaginal ring.

 How Effective Is Phexxi at Preventing Pregnancy?

-The clinical trial for Phexxi resulted in 14 pregnancies per 100 users over the course of seven cycles, making it 86 percent effective in preventing pregnancy.
-This puts it on the same level of effectiveness as condoms (which are 85 percent effective) and makes it less effective than the pill (90 percent), the shot (94 percent), the ring (91 percent), or an IUD (99 percent).
+If it's used perfectly, Phexxi is 93 percent effective, per Planned Parenthood.
+But leaving room for error, it's actually about 86 percent effective in preventing pregnancy.
+This puts it on the same level of effectiveness as condoms (which are 85 percent effective) and makes it less effective than the pill (91 percent), the shot (94 percent), the ring (91 percent), and an IUD (99 percent).